Self-gravitating splitting thin shells: Stability of a two-component hypersurface against separation of the constituents

 \section{Stability of a two-component hypersurface against separation of the constituents}

-We now consider a shell composed of two non-interacting matter fields.
-We impose that both matter fields are spherically symmetric, so their flow lines go with the comoving observers within the shell and they can be characterized as $n$-dimensional perfect fluids.
-The idea is to consider an infinitesimal separation of the components at a given proper time $\tau_0$ and calculate the relative acceleration of the separating shells.
+A general stability analysis should take into account every possible and sufficiently ``small'' variation around an initial data set associated to a given solution, and determine whether the evolution of the ``perturbed'' data remains ``close'' to the aforementioned solution throughout this evolution.
+Results of this kind are extremely difficult to obtain.
+Nevertheless, a partial analysis that takes into account only certain type of perturbations can be useful to gain insight into the general problem.
+In particular, the appearance of instabilities in any of these partial analysis may imply general instability.

+As mentioned in the introduction, in a previous work \cite{paper1} different kinds of stability against separation of constituents were considered for a spherical self-gravitating thin shell made of Vlasov matter.
+After an analysis of the stability of test particles moving (initially) within the shell, it was natural to ask what could be the consequences for the stability if we infinitesimally separate the constituents particles into two groups, instead of separating a ``single particle''.
+In particular, for shells whose constituent particles have two possible values for their angular momentum, the instability against separation of the two group of particles naturally defined in this setting was considered.
+It was then obtained that this type of stability analysis is not trivial as it puts constraints on the parameters of the shell.
+Depending on these parameters, there are solutions that are always unstable, solutions that are always stable, and solutions that are initially stable but become unstable at certain point of their evolution.
+In this spirit we now consider a gene\-ral\-ization of this analysis to shells composed of general and self-gravitating, but non-interacting, matter fields.
+Consider for simplicity a shell composed of two non-interacting spherically symmetric matter fields.
+As we saw above, the symmetry implies that their flow lines are tangent to the comoving world-lines within the shell and that they can be characterized as $n$-dimensional perfect fluids.
+The infinitesimal separation of the components takes place at a given proper time $\tau_0$, and the relevant information regarding stability is the relative acceleration that the separating shells would have.
 The resulting spacetime, once both components are infinitesimally separated, can be determined merely by imposing continuity of $R_0\equiv R(\tau_0)$ and its first derivative, which is equivalent to imposing smoothness (each ``branch'' should be an embedded submanifold) in the geometry of each ``splitting'' component, and also equivalent to imposing continuity of normal vectors at the separation point.

 The stress-energy tensor takes the form,

 Conservation of the source holds separately for each component,